norcams/iaas/docs/security/api-endpoints.rst

 ``[DEFERRED]`` **Network policy**
   We should pay special attention to API endpoints, as they typically bridge multiple security domains.
-Policies should be in place and documented, and we can use firewalls, SELinux etc. to enforce proper compartmentalization in the network layer.
+Policies should be in place and documented, and we can use firewalls, SELinux, etc. to enforce proper compartmentalization in the network layer.

   * FIXME: Implement and document this